 I also base how much profit I need in regards to the work that is needed.
 On houses that need massive remodels I want to make more than $30,000 in profit because there is so much that can go wrong.
 On houses that only need paint and carpet, I am willing to accept a smaller margin because the work is simple and fast.

-For more information on flips, check out this page that lists my current deals.
 I had 19 flips going as of the writing of this article.

 Do you need to make more on expensive houses?

 The more the houses cost, the more you should make on each fix and flip because all of the costs increase.
 The more expensive a house, the more interest you must pay, the more repairs you must make, the more holding costs you have, and the more commissions you pay.
 Because of the increased risk of a more expensive house, you need to be rewarded with a larger profit.
 It can also take longer to sell a more expensive house because there are fewer buyers.
 If prices are to decrease in the future, the more expensive homes are also more volatile with their price.

 It also takes more capital to buy and repair a more expensive house.
 I want to make at least $25,000 if I am flipping a $100,000 house.
 If I am flipping a $200,000 house, I will want to make at least $35,000 because I have more money tied up.
 Since I am buying a more expensive house at $200,000 and I am using more cash for down payments and repairs and I will not be able to buy as many properties.
 Since I am buying fewer properties, I want to make sure that the houses I am buying will make more money.

 Here is a review I did on the Rehab Valuator, a great tool for figuring the costs and profits on flips.